 I’m Nick Thompson.
 I design brands, write code, write words, and take pictures.

-My style and personal philosophy are heavily influenced by Zen Buddhism.
+My style and personal philosophy are heavily influenced by Stoicism and Zen Buddhism.
 I strive to maintain a “beginner’s mind” and fully immerse myself into everything I do.
-I believe in radical transparency.
-I believe in “staring with why,” and that “leaders eat last” (shout-out to Simon Sinek).

-Here’s a visual representation of my skills and what I’ve spent time doing at the companies I’ve worked for.
+Here’s a visual representation of what I spend my time with.
 For more info, check out my resume.

 Graphic design isn’t just pretty visuals; it’s strategic visual communication.
 Successful graphic design clearly articulates a core message in a fashion that captivates an audience’s attention and earns their empathy and trust.